Although it is generally a safe procedure, there are some egg freezing risks

 There are a few egg freezing risks that you should be aware of

 Our Lafayette and Baton Rouge fertility centers follow the recommended procedure for egg freezing.
-This process includes ovulation induction with fertility medications, egg retrieval and egg freezing.
+This process includes ovulation induction with fertility medications, egg retrieval and egg vitrification.
 There are potential egg freezing risks associated with each step.

 - In rare cases, injectable fertility medications can cause ovarian hyperstimulation syndrome (OHSS), a condition that can cause your ovaries to become swollen and painful.
 Symptoms of the condition include abdominal pain, bloating, diarrhea, nausea and vomiting.
 In severe cases, it can cause abdominal fluid buildup and shortness of breath.
 However, our fertility specialists can prevent this condition with regular monitoring.